svalinn/mcnp2cad/README.rst

 in any project and none of this historical implementations continue to be valid due to licensing and other restrictions.

+Since 2024, support for importing MCNP geometries into Cubit has been incorporated natively into [Coreform Cubit](https://coreform.com/coreform-cubit/).
+Users are directed to explore [Coreform Cubit](https://coreform.com/coreform-cubit/) as a solution.
+The verison of Cubit distributed by Sandia National Laboratories does not yet include this support.
+Users of Sandia Cubit are encouraged to request this capability through their Sandia points of contact.

 In theory, it should be possible to revive this by providing access to an open source CAD engine, such as OpenCascade (OCC), either by implementing a lightweight version of iGeom for OCC or modifying this code to directly